putimir/betaflight-tx-lua-revised/README.md

 ## Installing

+***Make sure you are using Crossfire Transmitter module FW 2.06 uncheck show unstable releases in the TBS Agent to use this current version***

 If you are coming from a previous version, it's recommended to remove all files from previous installations.
 Simply delete the entire /SCRIPTS/BF directory and delete CFX9.lua and/or SPX9.lua from your /SCRIPTS/TELEMETRY directory.

 ***If you are using CRSF, this script will only work on Betaflight 3.2.0-rc5 or greater!
 Please download and flash Betaflight to a new version before continuing.***